 The Programme Committee (PC) will fine-tuning the programme for SEEDIG 6, in close cooperation with the Executive Committee.

 Further shape the sessions, in terms of title, focus, format, key participants, moderators etc.

 Ensure that the overall programme is cohesive, consistent, focused and relevant.
 For example, the programme should include topics of interest for as many stakeholder groups as possible (especially those traditionally less represented at SEEDIG meetings).
 The discussions should be focused and relevant for the SEE+ region.

 Develop mechanisms (e.g. public consultations, online meetings) to allow the SEEDIG community to be periodically informed about and consulted on the programme.

-In preparation for the annual meeting, an online regional survey will be conducted on one or several digital policy issues of relevance for SEE+.
+In preparation for the annual meeting, an online regional survey may be conducted on one or several digital policy issues of relevance for SEE+.
 The results would feed into the SEEDIG 6 discussions.

 In situ and online participants will discuss Internet governance and digital policy issues from a SEE+ perspective, and will develop the SEEDIG Messages.